Evolution of magnetic bubble domains in the uniaxial ferromagnet CeRu$_2$Ga$_2$B inferred from the Hall effect and ac magnetic susceptibility: Results and Discussion

 Next, we show the Hall resistivity ($\rhoxy$) of \crgb~as a function of applied field in Fig.~\ref{Hall}(a) at $T =2, 5, 8,11,13, 15$ and 20 K. Similar to the $M(H)$, the saturation field $H_S$ is clearly identifiable by the kink in $\rhoxy(H)$.

-The ordinary Hall coefficient, $R_H$ at a given $T$ is obtained from the linear high-field slopes ($H>H_S$ up to 7 T, not shown here). $R_H$ is negative for all $T$, except for $T=20$ K at which $\rhoxy (H)$ does not show the linear $H$ dependence up to 7 T. The positive slope of $\rhoxy$ at 20 K simply reflects the anomalous Hall signal ($\rhoxy^A$) induced by field-induced magnetization, where the kink marking $H_S$ below $T_C$ has moved out to the higher field, leaving the AHE with the positive slope.
+The ordinary Hall coefficient, $R_H$ at a given $T$ is obtained from the linear high-field slopes in $H>H_S$ up to 1T for all $T$'s here as shown Fig. 7 in Appendix. \black $R_H$ is negative for all $T$, except for $T=20$ K at which $\rhoxy (H)$ does not show the linear $H$ dependence up to 7 T. The positive slope of $\rhoxy$ at 20 K simply reflects the anomalous Hall signal ($\rhoxy^A$) induced by field-induced magnetization, where the kink marking $H_S$ below $T_C$ has moved out to the higher field, leaving the AHE with the positive slope.
 This is commonly observed in ferromagnetic intermetallic systems \cite{Checkelsky2008}.